 The report is organized as follows.
 Section 1 introduces key features of DryadLINQ CTP.
 Section 2 studies the task scheduling in DryadLINQ CTP with a SWG application.
 Section 3 explores hybrid parallel programing models with Matrix Multiplication.
 Section 4 introduces distributed grouped aggregation exemplified by PageRank.
 Section 5 investigates the programming issues of DryadLINQ CTP.
-Section 6 discusses programming issues in DryadLINQ CTP.
-Section 7 illustrates how Dryad/DryadLINQ has been used in class projects for computer science graduate students of Professor Qiu's courses at Indiana University.
-Section 8 analyzes the key features that DryadLINQ CTP outperformances Hadoop.
+Section 6 illustrates how Dryad/DryadLINQ has been used in class projects for computer science graduate students of Professor Qiu's courses at Indiana University.

-Note that in the report: "DryadLINQ CTP" refers to the DryadLINQ community technical preview released in 2010.12; "LINQ to HPC" refers to the newly released LINQ to HPC Beta 2 in 2011.07; "Dryad/DryadLINQ (2009)" refers to the version released in 2009.11.11; "Dryad/DryadLINQ" refers to all Dryad/DryadLINQ versions.
-Experiments are conducted on four Windows HPC clusters: STORM, TEMPEST, MADRID and iDataPlex [Appendix A, B, C and D].
-STORM consists of heterogeneous multicore nodes while TEMPEST, MADRID and iDataPlex are homogeneous production systems of 768,128 and 256 cores each.
+Note that in the report: "Dryad/DryadLINQ CTP" refers to the Dryad/DryadLINQ community technical preview released in 2010.12; "Dryad/DryadLINQ (2009.11)" refers to the version released in 2009.11.11; "Dryad/DryadLINQ" refers to all Dryad/DryadLINQ versions.
+Experiments are conducted on three Windows HPC clusters: STORM, TEMPEST, and MADRID [Appendix A, B, and C].
+STORM consists of heterogeneous multicore nodes while TEMPEST and MADRID are homogeneous production systems of 768 and 128 cores each.